erkanaksoy/erkanaksoy.github.io/_posts/2020-3-29-OSCP-Guide.md

 ![_config.yml]({{ site.baseurl }}/images/oscpGuide/notes.png)

 You should have recon, proof, loot, priv esc sub-sections for each host on both labs and exam.

+I highly suggest you to read full results from recon tools before trying to hack any machine.
+This way you will have an overview of the machine and services on it which will be helpful while you are trying to hack the machine.
+Don't forget you may need to chain 2 or more vulnerability and/or service to exploit a machine.
+This method does apply to priv esc tool results.

 While I was doing exercises on the PDF, I used autorecon for each host that I had access to.
 I also did a full nmap scan of student network on a few overnights.
 When I was finished with the PDF, I had enough information about the machines on student network.
 First I checked the nmap output for an overview and started to hack machines.
 Note that, you shouldn't work on machines by IP order but try to figure out low hanging fruits.
 Figuring out the low hanging fruits is an important pentesting skill, so do it on your own but not by asking to others on any community channel.